flyteorg/flyte/rsts/index.rst

 Flyte is an open-source, container-native, structured programming and distributed processing platform implemented in Golang.
 It enables highly concurrent, scalable and maintainable workflows for machine learning and data processing.

-Created at `Lyft <https://www.lyft.com/>`__ in collaboration with Spotify, Freenome, and many others, Flyte provides first-class support for Python, JAVA, and Scala.
+Created at `Lyft <https://www.lyft.com/>`__ in collaboration with Spotify, Freenome, and many others, Flyte provides first-class support for Python, Java, and Scala.
 It is built directly on Kubernetes for all the benefits of containerization like portability, scalability, and reliability.

-The core unit of execution in Flyte is the :ref:`task <divedeep-tasks>`, which you can easily write with the Flytekit SDK:
+The core unit of execution in Flyte is a :ref:`task <divedeep-tasks>`, which you can easily write with the Flytekit SDK:

 .. tabbed:: Python